-- 2.8 Increase Attendance Rates: Attendance clerk and student attendance incentives. - 2.11 Transportation of students to access educational services: Many of our unduplicated students would not have transportation to school, due to rural school boundaries (distance to school) and poverty.
+2.11 Transportation of students to access educational services: Many of our unduplicated students would not have transportation to school, due to rural school boundaries (distance to school) and poverty.
+100% of our unduplicated students now have access to transportation to and from school.